siznax/blacklivesmatter/README.md

 Black Lives Matter
 ==================

-Self-education information for privileged white Americans like myself.
+_Antiracist self-education information and resources_

 _Historical research has shown that the idea of "race" has always carried more meanings than mere physical differences; indeed,